Cod fillets are dipped in a batter made with beer, then deep fried and served with chips and mushy peas.

 - beer

-Directions for Beer Battered Fish:
+Directions for Beer Battered Fish

 Here you’ll find step-by-step photographic instructions to help you recreate this recipe successfully.
 There are plenty of tips included along the way.

-Whisk the egg in a bowl with a fairly flat bottom.
-This makes it easier to batter larger pieces of fish.
 Sift in the two types of flour, powder and salt.
 I like to add a little cake flour rather than using only all-purpose flour.
-I think it makes the batter a little lighter and crispier.

 Add the onion powder and sift all the dry ingredients into the bowl with the egg.

 Mix the egg and flour together.
 It will get very sticky and clumpy.
 Gradually add the beer whisking all the time.
-I like to use the Irish Harp larger, but any beer will do.

-Don’t pour all of the beer in at once.
-It’s important to pour gradually whisking away to produce a thick batter.
-Sometimes I use a full bottle and sometimes I only need about 10 ounces.
-I think it depends on the weather!!!
+Don't pour all of the beer in at once.
+It's important to pour gradually whisking away to produce a thick batter.

 The final batter should be nice and thick with the consistency of heavy whipping cream.